About Maximus Peto

 After being convinced of the feasibility of preventing or reversing degenerative aging with new medical interventions, I strongly felt that I wanted to begin contributing to their development.
 The problem was that I had a background in finance, accounting and management.
 After some careful thought and introspection, rather than donate my income, I decided that I would find it more personally satisfying to work directly on the research and development of interventions to repair the molecular damage which causes increased risk of disease and advancing degeneration in older people.

-I had actually saved up quite a bit of money by 2008, and was considering going back to school for biochemistry.
-But leaving my easy, modest-paying job as a full-time accounting lecturer was a difficult choice.
-Moreover, if I started college again, I’d have to start with Chemistry 1.
+I had saved up quite a bit of money by 2008 and was considering going back to school for biochemistry.
+But leaving my low-stress, modest-paying job as a full-time accounting lecturer was a difficult choice.
+Moreover, if I started college again, I’d have to start at the beginning of the science curriculum with Chemistry 1.
 To complete biochemistry undergraduate studies, I had a whole year of General Chemistry, then a year of organic chemistry, then a year of biochemistry, not to mention other courses.
 It would take at least three years!
 So I made a deal with myself.
 During a long summer break from teaching accounting classes, I learned there was a way to get credit for the whole first year of college chemistry courses (called “CLEP” testing).
 The deal I made with myself was this:

 “This summer, while on teaching break, I’ll try to test out of the first year of chemistry (chemistry 1 and 2).
 If I’m successful, I’ll quit my job and go back to school for biochemistry”.

 I had never taken a chemistry course before, so it seemed a little daunting.
 But I was very, very determined.
-For 12-hours per day over 11 days, I studied the topics in the syllabi for Chemistry 1 and 2, and ultimately passed the CLEP test for chemistry 1 and 2 that summer.
-I followed-through on my commitment: I quit my job teaching college accounting, and enrolled in the biochemistry curriculum at the University of Toledo in the autumn of 2008.
+For 12-hours per day for 11 days straight, I studied the topics in the syllabi for Chemistry 1 and 2.
+On the first try, I passed the CLEP test for both chemistry 1 and 2 that summer.
+I followed-through on my commitment: I quit my job teaching college accounting and enrolled in the biochemistry curriculum at the University of Toledo in the autumn of 2008.